Peter890206/Skin-Feature-Tracking/Peter_DFE/DFE_torch/README.md

 1. Check you are in the correct environment.
 2. Check your environment variables: "NCCL_P2P_DISABLE=1", by using `echo $NCCL_P2P_DISABLE`.
 If you want to set the environment variables, using `export NCCL_P2P_DISABLE=1`.
-3. CHeck the IOMMU in the BIOS is disable.
+3. Check the IOMMU in the BIOS is disable.

 ##Notes:

-If you want to change the model structure, please check "nordlinglab-digitalupdrs\Process_Video_Deep_Learning_Tracking_Peter\Peter_DFE\models".
+If you want to change the model structure, please check "Skin-Feature-Tracking\Peter_DFE\models".